Ferry from Portsmouth to France: sail closer to Normandy and Brittany

 - Wharf Road, Portsmouth, Hants, PO2 8RU, United Kingdom

-Pets are allowed on Brittany Ferries crossings to France, but you must book the correct pet option in advance.
-Depending on the route and ship, pets may travel in your vehicle, in an onboard kennel or in a pet-friendly cabin.
+Pets are allowed on Brittany Ferries crossings to France, but you must book the correct pet option in advance and availability is limited.
+Depending on the route and ship, pets may travel in your vehicle, in an onboard kennel or in a pet-friendly cabin, and the setup is not identical on Caen, Cherbourg, Le Havre and Saint-Malo, so do not assume the same option on every route.
+Check the current pet travel rules before you book.

 Public transport to Portsmouth ferry port